freeglut/freeglut/doc/api.md

 **Description**

-When *freeglut* calls this callback, it provides the new position on the screen of the top-left of the non-client area, that is, the same coordinates used by `glutInitPosition` and `glutPositionWindow`.
+When *freeglut* calls this callback, it attempts to provide the new position on the screen of the top-left of the non-client area (window frame), that is, the same frame coordinates as specified by `glutInitPosition` and `glutPositionWindow`.
+However, on X11/UNIX systems, the actual position reported depends on the window manager's interpretation and may vary.
 To get the position on the screen of the top-left of the client area, use `glutGet(GLUT_WINDOW_X)` and `glutGet(GLUT_WINDOW_Y)`.
 See [freeglut's conventions](#Conventions) for more information.